Death Note: The Musical: Act II

 As the people mourn the loss of Kira, Soichiro and Sayu find the bodies in the warehouse and are left without knowing what really happened to Light.
 Meanwhile, Misa finds Rem's remains and disperses them, marking the latter's death and the end of the story ("Requiem").

 Productions

 Wildhorn was approached to write the musical back in 2013, and prior to this, he had not heard about the series until his son convinced him to accept.
 The musical received a New York workshop in April 2014 in anticipation of the Tokyo premiere.
 The New York workshop cast included Andy Kelso, Robert Cuccioli and Adrienne Warren.
 An English concept album was recorded in December 2014 featuring Jeremy Jordan as Light, Jarrod Spector as L, Eric Anderson as Ryuk, Carrie Manolakos as Rem, Michael Lanning as Soichiro, Adrienne Warren as Misa, and Laura Osnes as Sayu.
 Eight songs from the album were released online in early 2015.
-Despite the show originally being written in English, no English-language production of the show has been announced.
+As of 2024, 19 songs have been released from this concept album.